Jorge González Camarena: Career

 González Camarena began his career working as an assistant to Dr. Atl, coloring the images of church in the book Las iglesias de México.
 Dr. Atl became one of González Camarena's mentors until his death.

 After he finished with school, González Camarena first became noted for his work in publicity.
 In 1929, at age 21, he worked writing and drawing for publications such as Revista de Revistas and Nuestro México.
 He also worked into the 1930s creating images for calendar for the Editorial Casa Galas, along with calendars for Cemento Cruz Azul.

 In 1933, painter Jorge Enciso, then director of the Dirección de Monumentos Coloniales, commissioned him to restore the 16th-century frescos on the walls of the former monastery of Huejotzingo, Puebla.
 The project took two years and the project made him sensitive to the area's indigenous people and Mesoamerican art.
 He used some of the money he earned from the project to research indigenous painters, especially Marcos Cipactli, identifying him not only as one of the contributors to the original Huejotzingo work but also as the painter of the original image of the Virgin of Guadalupe.
 The latter assertion caused him some controversy.
 He also did a study on the presence of demon and devil images in Mexican art and folklore.

 González Camarena began creating mural works in 1939, with twenty six of the works still remaining.
 The first was created in the town of Zimapan, Hidalgo at the Hotel Fundación called Alegoría de Zimapán.
 At the time, the town was a crossroads for traffic between Tamaulipas and Nuevo León, but a new highway changed that later.
 The hotel was abandoned but the mural remains in good condition.

-His second mural was a pair of oil an wax panels on stone for the Guardiola Building in 1941 called La vida, la mujer y el hombre (Live, woman and man), commissioned by friend and colleague Carlos Obregón Santacilia.
+His second mural was a pair of oil and wax panels on stone for the Guardiola Building in 1941 called La vida, la mujer y el hombre (Live, woman and man), commissioned by friend and colleague Carlos Obregón Santacilia.
 The work was controversial because the images of the man and woman were nudes, considered immoral by the bankers that sponsored the work.
 As a response, González Camarena founded the first Mexican Nudist Society to promote the use of nudes in artwork.
 The work remained on the building until 1957, when the earthquake of that year caused damage to the piece, and instead of being rescued, it was demolished.
 In response, muralists from Mexico and other countries founded the Commission of Mural Painting of INBA to protect murals and other art under censorship threat.
 INBA also proposed that González Camarena replace the work with a mural at the Palacio de Bellas Artes.
 This resulted in a mural called Liberación de la humanidad, finished in 1963.